 Fig. 11: Shortwave IR of the sun enters the room and heats up the interiors.
 Heated interiors emit Longwave IR and heat gets trapped.

-Static External Shading Options: Unfortunately there are not many options for external shading and most solutions do not fit in the designer’s plan for aesthetics, or economics of space, or FAR restrictions.
-Most often, this leads to a compromise on external shading and also to the comfort of users or occupant.
+Static External Shading Options: Unfortunately there are not many options for external shading and most solutions do not fit in the designer’s plan for aesthetics, economics of space, or FAR restrictions.
+Most often, this leads to a compromise on external shading and also to the comfort of users or occupants.
 The options for solar shading depend on the type and usage of the building.
-Traditional projections or chajjas or balconies, Trees, Plants and creepers, static louvers whether horizontal or vertical, are some of the options.
-A well shaded building is shown at the end of this paper (see Pic.
+Traditional projections or chakras or balconies, Trees, Plants and creepers, and static louvers whether horizontal or vertical, are some of the options.
+A well-shaded building is shown at the end of this paper (see Pic.
 7).
 Wherever these non-glass shading options are not possible or do not fit into the plan, design or aesthetics, we have to use the outer glass in the DGU to provide shading.
-Such glasses are usually coloured and/or also coated with special spectrally selective metallic coatings.
+Such glasses are usually coloured and/or coated with special spectrally selective metallic coatings.

-Electro chromic glass in the outer pane of DGU is a futuristic option.
-On application of a small voltage of up to 5 volts, it changes the VLT from a high of 65 percent to a low of 15 percent and alters the shading as required.
+Electrochromic glass in the outer pane of DGU is a futuristic option.
+On application of a small voltage of up to 5 volts, it changes the VLT from a high of 65 per cent to a low of 15 per cent and alters the shading as required.
 It can be programmed to follow the external light conditions using light sensors and applying the voltage as per shading needs.
-Since there are no moving parts, the functioning is almost trouble free.
-Currently it is used in some of the newer aircrafts like Dreamliner and is also used in a few buildings, but the technology is patented and is still at a nascent stage and we need to wait till it becomes more affordable as the current costs are prohibitive.
+Since there are no moving parts, the functioning is almost trouble-free.
+Currently, it is used in some of the newer aircraft like Dreamliner and is also used in a few buildings, but the technology is patented and is still at a nascent stage and we need to wait till it becomes more affordable as the current costs are prohibitive.

 Sharanjit Singh, GSC Glass Ltd.